-Interested persons may submit written comments, via United States Postal Service or other mail carrier, or in the alternative by personal delivery to M. Joseph Fontenot Jr., Executive Director, at the office of the Louisiana Board of Pharmacy, 3388 Brentwood Drive, Baton Rouge, LA 708091700.
-He is responsible for responding to inquiries regarding the proposed Rule amendments.
-The deadline for the receipt of all written comments is 12 p.m. noon on Tuesday, March 28, 2023.
+Interested persons may submit written comments, via United States Postal Service or other mail carrier, or in the alternative by personal delivery to M. Joseph Fontenot Jr., Executive Director, at the office of the Louisiana Board of Pharmacy, 3388 Brentwood Drive, Baton Rouge, LA 70809-1700.
+He is responsible for responding to inquiries regarding the proposed Rule.